This page has been archived on the Web

 Taking action to reduce excess algal blooms and adaptively manage phosphorus in the Great Lakes is a key step towards improving and sustaining better water quality for all Canadians for generations to come.

-- Lakewide Management Plans
+- Lakewide Action and Management Plans

 - Canada-U.S. Great Lakes Water Quality Agreement